Female infertility: Body weight and eating disorders

 Twelve percent of all infertility cases are a result of a woman either being underweight or overweight.
 Fat cells produce estrogen, in addition to the primary sex organs.
 Too much body fat causes production of too much estrogen and the body begins to react as if it is on birth control, limiting the odds of getting pregnant.
 Too little body fat causes insufficient production of estrogen and disruption of the menstrual cycle.
-Both under and overweight women have irregular cycles in which ovulation does not occur or is inadequate.
+Both under and overweight women have irregular cycles, in which ovulation does not occur or is inadequate.
 Proper nutrition in early life is also a major factor for later fertility.

 A study in the US indicated that approximately 20% of infertile women had a past or current eating disorder, which is five times higher than the general lifetime prevalence rate.

-A review from 2010 concluded that overweight and obese subfertile women have a reduced probability of successful fertility treatment and their pregnancies are associated with more complications and higher costs.
+A review from 2010 concluded that overweight and obese subfertile women have a reduced probability of successful fertility treatment, and their pregnancies are associated with more complications and higher costs.
 In hypothetical groups of 1,000 women undergoing fertility care, the study counted approximately 800 live births for normal weight and 690 live births for overweight and obese anovulatory women.
 For ovulatory women, the study counted approximately 700 live births for normal weight, 550 live births for overweight and 530 live births for obese women.
-The increase in cost per live birth in anovulatory overweight and obese women were, respectively, 54 and 100% higher than their normal weight counterparts, for ovulatory women they were 44 and 70% higher, respectively.
+The increase in cost per live birth in anovulatory overweight and obese women was, respectively, 54 and 100% higher than their normal weight counterparts; for ovulatory women they were 44 and 70% higher, respectively.